Sales process automation: A guide for revenue teams

 Now is when your sales reps need automation software to alleviate the manual tasks of tracking new deals, payments, and customer details.
 Leveraging an automated billing system can reduce administrative work, boost cash flow, and make customer management easier in general.

-Additionally, with sales automation technology you can track revenue by whatever parameters you prefer.
+Additionally, with sales automation technology, you can track revenue by whatever parameters you prefer.

-3 strategies for successful sales process automation
+3 strategies for successful sales process implementation

-Clearly, there are benefits to automating your sales process but its important to have a solid plan in place before implementing a new process or technology.
+Clearly, there are benefits to automating your sales process, but it's important to have a solid plan in place before implementing a new process or technology.

 Remember: Marketing automation and sales automation are not the same thing.

-If your sales and marketing can work together, marketing can test and improve the quality of inbound leads with a repeatable and measurable sales playbook while your sales teams retain control over outreach methods, messaging, and those critical buyer touch-points.
+If your sales and marketing can work together, marketing can test and improve the quality of inbound leads with a repeatable and measurable sales playbook while your sales teams retain control over outreach methods, messaging, and those critical buyer touchpoints.

 If you've ever worked anywhere that has decided to use a new tool, you've likely experienced a common scenario:

 Everything is just about ready to go.
 The announcement goes out company-wide.
 Hooray!
-Its launch day!
+It's launch day!
 Oh, wait.
-Its not working correctly.
-No one knows what theyre supposed to do.
+It's not working correctly.
+No one knows what they're supposed to do.
 IT is overwhelmed with help tickets.
 But it doesn't have to be this way.

 For successful implementation: